nvlled/notes/wet-yagnis.md

-If despite the points I've made, you are going to still protest that those functions are only ever going to be used once, why even bother defining them, then I failed to convey my points clearly, you still are beholden to the past teachings you hold dearly.
+If despite the points I've made, you are going to still protest that those functions are only ever going to be used once, why even bother defining them, then I failed to convey my points clearly, or you still are beholden to the teachings you hold dearly.

-The key points are:

-- abstractions are not just for de-duplicating code
-- use acronyms as a mnemonic, not as a substitute for thoughtful reasoning and judgment
-- use abstractions if they could help reduce the complexity
-- TANSTAAFL
-- the aliens are coming for us

 ---